The long, winding road to surfing paradise

-Editors Note: This is a report from Bob's Surf trip from last year.
+Editors Note: This is a report from Bob's Surf trip from the past.
 Bob works in Gainesville, enjoys Central American surfing adventures, plays in a local band, and is a BIG GLOB fan!

 I was meeting up with 2 friends from Cocoa Beach I knew from way, way back in the day.
 Our destination was a surfing vacation in the Popoyo area, just north of San Juan Del Sur, on the Pacific coast of Nicaragua.

 I try to go at least once a year.
 Popoyo has a great combination of good surf, great food, and nice people.
 Surfline.com has an excellent rover cam report describing this great surfing vacation getaway.

 Most two-weeks-of-vacation-a-year surfers just want uncrowded good waves... and shifty, overhead beachbreak barrels are just fine.
 They want to go home exhausted and sunburned with aching shoulders and a kaleidoscope of saltwatery memories.
 Which is exactly what the Nicaraguan coastline offers.

 This stretch of Nicaragua faces southwest, so any good south to southwest swell marches in here.
 The reefs and points really like the long-period groundswells (depending on direction), while the beachbreaks do a little better on the shorter-interval swells.
 Swells are biggest from April to June, but can get solid from March to November.